Testing Suffixient Sets: Testing suffixient sets

-The major drawback of the above strategy is that, for each run-break in $\BWTr$, in the worst case, we need to scan the whole set $\SSS$ we are evaluating for suffixiency.
-In the following, we propose a method to evaluate each position $x$ in $\SSS$ only while $T[1, x]$ is suffixed by the strings induced by the run-breaks we process, ultimately leading to a linear-time algorithm.
+In this section, we propose a method to evaluate each position $x$ in $\SSS$ only while $T[1, x]$ is suffixed by the strings induced by the run-breaks we process, ultimately leading to a linear-time algorithm.

 In a first step, we take advantage of the following. \begin{lemma} Let $i \in [n]$ and let $i \neq j \in [n]$ such that $j \not\in box(i)$.
 If $j < i$ then for any $k < j$, we have $k \not\in box(i)$.
 On the other hand, if $i < j$, then for any $j < g$, it holds $g \not \in box(i)$. \end{lemma} \begin{proof} Since $j \not\in box(i)$, we have $j \leq \PSV[i]$ or $\NSV[i] \leq j$.
-In the former case, we have $j < i$, so $ k < j \leq \NSV[i]$ holds for any $k < j$, then $k \not\in box(i)$.
+In the former case, we have $j < i$, so $ k < j \leq \PSV[i]$ holds for any $k < j$, then $k \not\in box(i)$.
 In the second case, we have $i < j$, thus $\NSV[i] < j < g$ holds for any $j < g$, so $g \not\in box(i)$. \end{proof}